 USCIS likes documentation.
-A strong application for any benefit includes different kinds of reliable evidence.
+A strong application for any immigration benefit includes different kinds of reliable evidence.
 Letters from mental health professionals are especially helpful if your sexual identity has developed over time.

 A strong letter has details about your personal history, including your sexuality.
 Share your sexual identity, cultural heritage, and relationship history with your mental health professional.
 If you had to hide your relationship, talk to your mental health professional about why.
 Share how you realized your sexuality and how you show it.
-Share how your friends and family react.
+Share how your friends and family reacted.
 If you still feel pressure from society or family, talk to your mental health professional about it.
 Then ask that person to explain in a letter about the struggles you have faced, with some detail.
 That makes the letter strong.

 Maybe you have not spoken to a mental health professional, but you have spoken to close friends or family.
 Ask them to write letters explaining what they have seen.

 Importantly, friends and family should offer only information that is based on what they've personally seen or heard.
 Like the letter from a mental health professional, USCIS wants the letter to be strong and reliable.
-A

 Ask your friend or family member to set forth several examples.
 A friend or family member who helped you through a difficult time, for instance, might describe what happened, how you reacted, and what happened next.
 If you experienced emotional or physical pain or violence because of your sexuality or the persons you were dating, ask the letter writer to describe that.
 This makes the letter strong.
 Then ask your friend or family to take the letter to a notary public to sign and date it and have it notarized.
 This makes the letter an affidavit, something immigration officials find reliable.
-(See

 In addition to the letter, consider evidence that celebrates your background.
 If you were fully open about your relationship, you can provide joint leases, joint utility bills, joint bank accounts, and similar documentation.
-If you had to hide your relationship from family or friends, explain that fact to USCS and look for the kinds of evidence described in We've been closeted: How do we prove to USCIS our same-sex marriage is bona fide?
+If you had to hide your relationship from family or friends, explain that fact to USCS and look for the kinds of evidence described in We've Been Closeted: How Do We Prove to USCIS Our Same-Sex Marriage Is Bona Fide?

-For example, if you and your ex-spouse attend Pride celebrations or other LGBT-focused events, try to provide photos and discuss the events.
+For example, if you and your ex-spouse attend Pride celebrations or other LGBTQ-focused events, try to provide photos and discuss the events.
 Or if you both traveled together, provide plane tickets or receipts to show your trip.
 If you and your ex-spouse considered adopting or conceiving children, ask your physician to write a letter of support.
 This evidence, along with your explanation of your identity and background should give you a solid basis to remove conditions on your residence even after your divorce.